Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

 We want to evaluate the residues of one of our models model, in order to score the outlierish-nes of every point.
 Therefor we just stick to the initially calculated rolling mean curve.

-First, we retrieve the residues via the :py:meth:`processGeneric <Core.Core.SaQC.processGeneric>` method.
+First, we retrieve the residues via the :py:meth:`~saqc.SaQC.processGeneric` method.
 This method always comes into play, when we want to obtain variables, resulting from basic algebraic manipulations of one or more input variables.